Digital Visa Extension Round – March 2026 [UPDATED]

 I didn’t get a text message – was my visa extended?

-Text messages (SMS) about the visa extension were sent on March 2nd, only to visa holders who PIBA has their phone number registered.
-Even if you didn’t receive a text message, your visa extension still applies as long as you meet all the conditions: Your visa’s expiry is between 22.2.26-31.3.26, and you hold one of the relevant visa types.
+Text messages (SMS) about the visa extension were sent on March 2nd and March 19th, to qualifying visa holders who PIBA has their phone number registered.
+Even if you didn’t receive a text message, your visa extension still applies as long as you meet all the conditions listed above.

 How can I prove that my visa was digitally extended?
 Is there official confirmation?

-If your employer or any other external entity asks for proof, you may show them the text message you received or PIBA’s official announcement online (a link to PIBA’s official website will be shared as soon as it is published).
+If your employer or any other external entity asks for proof, you may show them the text message you received or PIBA’s official announcements on their website: First visa extension, Second visa extension

-How can I get a valid visa sticker / new ID / Intervisa?
+How can I get a valid visa sticker / new ID?
+[Updated]

-Once PIBA offices return to normal operations, you should be able to obtain an up-to-date visa sticker (for free), renew your ID, etc – either by walk-in or by scheduling a new appointment.
+Once PIBA offices return to normal operations, you should be able to obtain up-to-date visa stickers (for free), renew your ID, etc. – either by walk-in or by scheduling a new appointment.

 Note: In digital extensions, a valid visa sticker or ID is not required to maintain lawful status.